 You can never have enough roast garlic.

 We cook with a lot of roasted garlic in our house.
 Next to onions, garlic is the second most used ingredient excluding salt and pepper.

-Garlic is used in so many of the recipes we prepare, we always have two or three heads on hand.
+Garlic is used in many recipes we prepare; we always have two or three heads on hand.
 From pasta sauces to stews to vegetable dishes we cook with garlic minced, smashed, chopped, or left whole.

-But there is another incredible way to use garlic in your dishes that is easy to do with a little planning ahead and that is roasting.
+But there is another incredible way to use garlic in your dishes that is easy to do with a little planning ahead: roasting.
 When you roast garlic in a little olive oil with salt and pepper, it mellows out some and has a sweeter taste with the slightest hint of smokiness.

 I absolutely love the taste and smell of minced garlic sautéed in a little olive oil, but roasted garlic offers you alternative ways of using it that you can't do with sautéed garlic: